 Covid-19 has created a two-speed world - a virtual economy that is soaring vs. a physical economy that is stagnant or slow

-- The segments that are accelerating are not high employment sectors - US large cap stocks, led by the tech giants, are ahead of Europe and other markets. - A bubble in Technology Growth stocks?
+- The segments that are accelerating are not high employment sectors - US large cap stocks, led by the tech/health giants, are ahead of Europe + other markets - A bubble in "COVID" stocks?

 VIRUS MAY BE BLOWING A TECH BUBBLE